12th Hong Kong Film Awards

-The 12th Hong Kong Awards ceremony, honored the best films of 1992 and took place on 23 April 1993 at Hong Kong Academy for Performing Arts, Wan Chai, Hong Kong.
+The 12th Hong Kong Film Awards ceremony, honored the best films of 1992 and took place on 23 April 1993 at Hong Kong Academy for Performing Arts, Wan Chai, Hong Kong.
 The ceremony was hosted by Lydia Shum and John Sham, during the ceremony awards are presented in 16 categories.

 Awards

 Winners are listed first, highlighted in boldface, and indicated with a double dagger.